KennyDaktyl/STXNEXT/README.md

 (this view get request argument body {"q":"war"} and filter my books collections and response result)<br />
 (it work correct, a tested this by POSTMAN)<br />

-(i hope than my project is interesting and yuo get me feedback) (i didn't have many time in this week becouse a work for 8AM to 6PM) (maybe when i was more time :) ?)
+(i hope than my project is interesting and yuo get me feedback for next knowledge.
+I want to get info about 100% working code for my new skill.
+Thanks for that :))
+(i didn't have many time in this week becouse a work for 8AM to 6PM) (maybe when i was more time :) ?)